yboussard/twistranet/README.txt

 About
 =====

-TwistraNet is a Social Network tailored for the enterprise.
-It is also a nice CMS (Content Management System) with a social focus.
+TwistraNet is an Enterprise Social Software.
+It's a Social Network you can use to help people collaborate.
+And it is also a nice CMS (Content Management System) with a social focus.

 Requirements